On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments

-The Bayesian model selection (BMS) problem has been extensively studied for Gaussian linear regression models and other generalized linear models.
-See for example, \citet{george93}, \citet{smith96}, \citet{chipman01}, \citet{ir05}, \citet{liang08} with a fixed number of predictors $p$, \citet{jiang07}, \citet{moreno10}, \citet{johnson12}, \citet{liang13} with high dimension $p$.
-In this paper, instead of imposing a specific probabilistic model assumption, we assume that the true parameter $\theta_0$ can be point identified by some moment conditions \eqref{uncond} and possibly lie in a lower dimensional subspace of the whole parameter space $\Theta\subseteq \mathbb{R}^p$.
-When $p$ is very large, $\theta_0$ could be possibly sparse.
-We will also restrict $\Theta$ to be a compact and connected set in $\mathbb{R}^p$, with finite $L_2$ radius $R=\sup_{\theta\in \Theta}\|\theta\|$ for some large constant $R>0$.\\
+The Bayesian model selection problem has been extensively studied, but mostly for normal linear regression models and generalized linear models.
+See for example, \citet{chipman01}, \citet{smith96}, \citet{ir05}, \citet{jiang07}, \citet{liang08}, \citet{johnson12}, \citet{liang13}, etc. Our Bayesian model selection is substantially different from all these papers.
+Instead of having a probabilistic model such as the simple normal linear model, we work with the moment conditions \eqref{uncond} and do model selection using BGMM.
+Our true parameter $\theta_0$ is the unique solution of \eqref{uncond} and possibly lies in a lower dimensional subspace of the whole parameter space $\Theta\subseteq \mathbb{R}^p$.
+We restrict $\Theta$ to be a compact and connected set in $\mathbb{R}^p$, with finite $L_2$ radius $R=\sup_{\theta\in \Theta}\|\theta\|$ for some large constant $R>0$.\\